 For $x \neq 0$ this equation implies that \pbDef{constf} \wfc{f}{x} = \frac{\wlr{x - 1} \wfc{f}{-1} + \wlr{x + 1}\wfc{f}{1}}{2 x}, \peDef{constf} the continuity of $f$ at $x = 0$ yields $\wfc{f}{1} = \wfc{f}{-1}$, and Equation \pRef{constf} shows that $f$ is constant.
 This finishes the proof of the second conjecture for $f \in \wrm{AC}^1$.

-Besides the second conjecture above, we can prove other interesting results using Theorem \ref{thmMain}.
+Besides the weakened version of the second conjecture above, we can prove other interesting results using Theorem \ref{thmMain}.
 For instance, if $x$ is rational then $0 \not \in \wfc{\wcal{O}}{x} \bigcup \wfc{\wcal{E}}{x}$ and the reader will be able to prove the following corollary:

 \pbCorolBT{corBarRat}{Large errors for rational $x$} If $f \in \wrm{AC}^1$ and $x \in [-1,1]$ is rational and regular for the sequence $n_j$, $\wfc{O}{f,x} \neq 0$ and $\wfc{E}{f,x} \neq 0$ then

 \peCorol{corBarRat}